As you baby boomers get older, do you find that it’s tinkle time all the time? Does the term bladder control seem like an oxymoron?

 And drum roll – my favorite phrase I used for the title of this blog: “Gotta make the bladder gladder.”

 If we have to pee more as we get older, we may as well have a sense of humor about it.
 So there you go.
 Sorry, Mom.
-A menopausal woman has to do what a menopausal woman has to do.
+An older baby boomer woman has to do what a older baby boomer woman has to do.

 For more humorous and informational articles, be sure and check out Hot Flash Daily.